DeclanChidlow/vale.rocks/src/posts/writing-style-and-mannerisms.md

 - I use commas to achieve a speaking cadence as well as for defining structure.

-- I strongly believe the contents of quotes shouldn't generally be messed with.
+- I strongly believe the contents of quotations shouldn't generally be messed with.
 This includes using logical punctuation to avoid altering content within quotation marks.
 I do permit myself the use of stylings and further details like metric conversions within quotes, though they should not be displayed inline with text, and I make it obvious that they are additive.
   - Long quotations are displayed in blockquotes and without quotation marks.

 - I use single quotes, with double quotes nested within them, as is expected in Australian English.

-- Dates are written in the order day, month, year.
+- I always write short dates in the order day, month, year.
+Full dates I write differently depending on context.

+- I don't swear with much frequency.
+In the same manner that if everything is highlighted, nothing is, if I swear frequently, then none of my swears have any impact.
+I don't substitute in euphemistic phrases but will use blasphemes, [^2] minced oaths, or mild expletives.

 - I hate writing dialogue and will avoid it whenever possible.